fhdnskfbeuv/AdaptiveProbeSteering/README.md

 pip install -e .
 ```

-You can use ```transferSteer2Safetensors.py``` to transform Probes + HF Model into a repo that can be loaded by vLLM.
+You can use ```transferSteer2Safetensors.py``` to transform Probes + HF Model into a repo that can be loaded by vLLM (and also Transformers).
 We have uploaded jailbroken Circuit Breaker.
 You can try it with

 ```commandline
 vllm serve FTK11558/Llama-3-8B-Instruct-RR-Broken-APS-vllm --port YOUR_PORT